 Immigrants positively affect the economy

-The continual influx of immigrants positively affects three crucial elements of the economy: the labour market, economic growth, and public finance.
+The continual influx of immigrants positively affects three crucial elements of the economy: the labor market, economic growth, and public finance.

 Those who are not currently citizens of a particular liberal state should enjoy the same rights are those who are already citizens.
 When a liberal state disallows non-citizens entry into its territory, it negates their liberal freedom of movement and behaves inconsistently.